 "We must take sides.
 Neutrality helps the oppressor, never the victim.
 Silence encourages the tormentor, never the tormented."

 This quote, repeated from the previous section, bears repeating in this context.
-It's a direct condemnation of indifference and a call to action.
-It underscores the importance of speaking out against injustice and standing in solidarity with the oppressed.
+Think about it: it underscores the importance of speaking out against injustice and standing in solidarity with the oppressed.
+But it's a direct condemnation of indifference and a call to action.
 This quote highlights the power of collective action and the potential for individuals to make a difference in the world.

 -